ionic-team/ionic-site/content/docs/v2/resources/what-is/index.md

   <section id="karma">
     <h3><a href="#karma">Karma</a></h3>
     <p><a href="https://karma-runner.github.io/0.13/index.html">Karma</a> is a test runner that will run your app's test inside a real browser.
-It's takes your test, written in any testing framework, and just runs them in browser.
-Orginially written for Angular 1.</p>
+It executes your test cases, written in any testing framework, in a real browser.
+Karma was originally written for use with Angular 1.</p>
   </section>

   <section id="module">